 For an outbreak of a natural priority disease, national and EU stockpiles should be both available for immediate and short-term use.
-For mid-term use, stockpiles of finished products, bulk products and contracts with industry are possible options.
+For mid-term use, stockpiles of finished products, stockpiles of bulk products and contracts with industry are possible options.
 For example, advance purchase agreements (APAs) can be considered for less known pathogens and products that are close to market.
+Manufacturing contracts like EU FAB are another option to consider.
 The development of new critical medical countermeasures is a longer-term option for new diseases, variants of diseases or in case effective countermeasures are not available.